FrederickMih/Concert/README.md

 * <code>git clone https://github.com/FrederickMih/Concert.git:</code>

-* then go to that folder using the commands below.
-Lets say the intended folder where the project cloned is 'Fred', then navigate to the Fred's directory by using its absolute path:
+* Then go to that folder using the commands below.
+Let us say the intended folder where the project cloned is 'Fred' then navigate to Fred's directory by using its absolute path:

 * <code>cd /home/username/Fred</code>